Nucleocytoviricota: Phylogenetics

 The general consensus is that Iridoviridae–Ascoviridae are closely related sister taxa in a clade.
 Pithovirus, Iridoviridae–Ascoviridae and Marseillevirus form a PIM or MAPI clade (Pimascovirales) in trees built from conserved proteins.
 The sister clade to PIM/MAPI is a clade made out of Algavirales (Phycodnaviridae, Pandoraviridae), and possibly Imitervirales/Mimiviridae ("P2" thereafter).
 Poxviridae is consistently treated as a basal branch.
 Asfarviridae is either a sister group to Poxviridae (building together Pokkesviricetes) or a member of the P2 clade.
 The ICTV classification, as of 2019, matches the general shape of the tree.

-The origin of the NCLDVs may predate that of their eukaryotic hosts, judging from their RNA polymerase structures.
+Evolutionary context

+The NCLDVs are of interest in the study of eukaryogenesis, the origin of eukaryotes.
+This is because: